Nexus6/Glioma/README.md

 * All collections classes are immutable.
 * Collections can be initialized with generators for lazy evaluation.
 * This library has no external dependencies other than the py.test package for testing.
-* Python 2.7.
+* Python 3.5 (unofficial support for 2.7 and PyPy)
-* To run tests, execute "py.test ./tests.py"
+* To run tests, execute "py.test ./tests.py" or "make test-all"
-* License: GNU General Public License, version 3.
+* License: Apache 2.03

 Examples:
 * The List class, basic usage